Position: Many generalization measures for deep learning are fragile

 Finally, we sketch a few potential causes of fragility, in the hope they can lead to new insights.
-We show that some of the qualitative failures of norm-based bounds with sample size appear to track a recent prediction of qualitative changes in the scaling of norms in the simpler setting of linear regression~\cite{zhang2025closed}.
+We show that some of the qualitative failures of norm-based bounds with sample size appear to track a recent prediction of qualitative changes in how norms scale with data set size in the simpler setting of linear regression~\cite{zhang2025closed}.
 We also exploit a symmetry in scale‑invariant networks and prove a non‑asymptotic equivalence between fixed learning‑rate with fixed weight decay and a matched run with exponentially increasing learning rate and time‑varying weight decay; the two training procedures compute the same predictor at every iterate (\S\ref{sec:exp++lr}; cf.\ \citealp{li2019an}).
 Under this invariance lever, magnitude‑sensitive post‑mortem measures can inflate by orders of magnitude while test error remains flat.
 This suggests that generalization measures should carefully track key invariances present in the underlying DNNs.

-The widespread fragility we observe suggests that some generalization measures may be showing correlation in some limited settings that may not be related to causation.
-Our position is therefore not only that many measures are fragile, but also that investigators should carefully audit their measures for fragility, using the kinds of tests we propose in this paper.

-\textit{Our contribution:} \begin{itemize}[leftmargin=6mm,itemsep=2pt,topsep=2pt] \item We formulate a compact fragility audit for generalization measures that targets training-hyperparameter stability, post‑interpolation temporal behavior, and data‑complexity response. \item We provide systematic evidence that popular post‑mortem measures—path, spectral and Frobenius norms, flatness proxies, and deterministic PAC–Bayes surrogates—change their qualitative predictions under mild optimiser or hyperparameter tweaks even when the underlying DNN accuracy is stable. \item We prove an equivalence for scale‑invariant networks that matches fixed schedules to exponentially increasing learning‑rate schedules with time‑varying weight decay, yielding a controlled invariance lever that isolates function from parameter scale and exposes magnitude sensitivity.